vanderhe/muipf/README.rst

 For developers
 --------------

-To perform pylint static checking from the top level directory of the DFTB+ project, use
+To perform pylint static checking from the top level directory of the project, use

 pylint3 --rcfile utils/srccheck/pylint/pylintrc-3.ini src/*